 In one the most bizarre and intriguing scenes in all of scripture, the book of Job pulls back the curtain of the heavenly courts and lets us eavesdrop on a conversation between God and Satan during a meeting of the heavenly host.
 The ever-accusing Satan has just alleged that man’s loyalty to God is entirely contingent upon His continual blessing and provision, and is contending that if the hand of blessing were ever removed, man would curse God to His face.
-In essence, he’s attempting to discredit God’s provision of freewill before a crowd of angelic onlookers.
+In essence, he’s attempting to discredit God’s provision of freewill and accuse the bride of Christ of being a gold digger before a crowd of angelic onlookers.

 To disprove and effectively silence these allegations, God issues a momentous earthly challenge, and puts forth his most devout and righteous man, Job, to be put to the test.
 The stakes could not be higher.
 Job was permitted to endure a period of unimaginable suffering, yet he remained faithful throughout the ordeal.
 His refusal to curse God in the face of severe tribulation would forever substantiate the merits of freewill and end the spread of Satan’s malicious speculations.
 Job would go on to be revered throughout the ages as one of the greatest Biblical heroes of all time.

-We know that the ramifications of Job’s suffering were of paramount significance in the heavenly realms, but what about the poor wife that was dragged through it alongside him?
-They both endured the same horrific barrage of calamities that wiped out everything they had in a moment’s notice.
+We know that the ramifications of Job’s trial were paramount in the heavenly realms, but what about the poor wife that was dragged through it alongside him?
+They both endured the same barrage of calamities that wiped out everything they had in a moment’s notice.
 They lost their livestock and servants—effectively wiping out their wealth and livelihood—and then all ten of their ten children were killed in a sudden building collapse.

-Why did Job’s wife have to go through the same trial he did?
+Why did Job’s wife have to go through the same ordeal he did?
 It wasn’t about her.
-She wasn’t the unwitting protagonist of some unseen celestial saga; he was!
+She wasn’t the unwitting protagonist of some great celestial saga—he was!
 What was her role in all of this?
 Was she just collateral damage?
 Was it merely a matter hapless proximity that her life was destroyed alongside his?

-In the end, it is only Job who would be venerated for his steadfast loyalty.
-She, in contrast, would be forever villainized for her ill-fated admonishment to “curse God and die.”
-In a state of unfathomable grief and distress, she uttered her infamous quote and was never heard from again.
+In the end, it is only Job who would be venerated for his loyalty.
+She, in contrast, would be forever vilified for her infamous admonishment to “curse God and die.”
+In a state of unimaginable grief and distress, she uttered her ill-fated quote and was never heard from again.
 That’s frustratingly all we know about her.
 We aren’t even given her name.

 She’d just lost everything.
 Everything they’d ever worked for was gone in an instant and all of her children were dead.
 Under similar circumstances, who of us would come out looking any better?

 She had it all.
+She was extremely wealthy and blessed with a large, tight-knit, highly respected family.
 She was married to the greatest man among his people.
 He was passionate, strong, and intelligent.
 He had a razor sharp wit and a great sense of humor.
 He was generous and charitable in the community, and was influential among its leaders.
 God himself would describe Job as upright, blameless and unequaled among men.
 She must have been quite a vivacious woman herself to land such a catch.

 And he was so very godly.
 Almost too godly.
 He was genuinely concerned with his family’s spiritual well-being, and that was a good and honorable thing, but he was obsessive about it—making constant sacrifices just in case one of his kids had offended God in some way.
 She probably found it irksome.